 The company regularly evaluates the market value of the main investment categories and revaluates them if the book value is estimated to be higher than the market value.
-Investments in rented properties are considered zero in SII, which explains the difference in value.
+Investments in rented properties are considered zero in SII, while the right-of-use asset is included in the SII under the IFRS16 leasing standard; these two effects cause the difference.